tangentecode/obsidian-notes/computer-science/docs/python/csv.md

+> CSV is a standard table format which stands for **Comma Separated Values**

-Python also has built-in support for CSV files.
+- Python has built-in support for `CSV` files